Climbing Mt. Kilimanjaro via the Western Breach Route

 The route that the American climbers—and everyone else who climbed via the Western Breach before the tragedy—followed, spent nearly an hour in this high risk area.
 The new path reduced that time to about five minutes.

-It's a vast improvement but it doesn't eliminate all risk.
-(In fact, according to the investigation team one variation would even add a new risk from rock falls in another area.)
+(In fact, according to the investigation team one variation would even add a new risk from rock falls in another area.
+While time spent in risk zones is minimized, climbers will still have to cross three different zones where rock fall is a risk.)

 The Western Breach is not the only Kilimanjaro route that has experienced rock falls in the past.
 Small falls have occured on both other ascent routes as well.

 However, the objective risk associated with the Western Breach Route is considerably higher than on the two other routes.
+The two deadly accidents also aren't the only accidents.
+Many other rock falls have injured many more climbers.

 There is another risk factor associated with this route that hasn't been mentioned yet: at a height of 5500 to 5600 m you come to a point (the "Rock Steps") that is considered a "point of no return".